 Vanderbilt Commodores Logo

 But there are problems with the star.
 As it turned out, this element drew attention from the “V,” which was undesirable.
 In addition, the angles and the distance between the lines did not quite match.
-Upstatement designers fixed the situation radically: they completely got rid of the star and left only the “V.” The letter was enlarged and acquired a pleasant golden color with a gradient – from a light top to a dark bottom.
+Upstatement designers fixed the situation radically: they eliminated the star and left only the “V.” The letter was enlarged and given a pleasant, golden gradient, from light at the top to dark at the bottom.
 Wide rectangular serifs have been transformed into small sharp triangles that support visual dynamics.
-For better perception, the “V” is surrounded by a wide black outline.
+The “V” is surrounded by a wide black outline for better perception.

 Font and Colors